hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 We decided to concentrate on microbenchmarks_ for now.
-It should be evident by now there are simply too many issues which can slow down a ``cpyext`` benchmark, and microbenchmarks help us to concentrate on one (or few) at a time.
+It should be evident by now there are simply too many issues which can slow down a ``cpyext`` program, and microbenchmarks help us to concentrate on one (or few) at a time.

 The microbenchmarks measure very simple thins, like calling functions and